-All parents must have on file in PowerSchool current contact information (home, work phone numbers and email addresses) where they can be reached.
-If this information changes during the year, the school must be notified.
+All parents must have on file in PowerSchool current contact information (home/work phone numbers and email addresses) where they can be reached.
+If this information changes during the year, updates must be made.
 Parents are encouraged to include the email addresses of all legal guardians of each student so communication is most effective.
-The district School Messenger will provide news of an emergency situation.
-School closures due to inclement weather will be presented to WIBW.
-It is recommended that each student have two emergency contacts listed in PowerSchool.
-These emergency contacts should not be the parents/guardians of the student but rather people who could assist in picking your child up from school if ill or offering assistance to school staff in reaching the parent/guardian in case of emergency.
-If you do not receive any text messages from SFTJH/CAC please contact our office for support.
+District staff will provide news of emergency situations via text, email, and WIBW.
+Each student needs two emergency contacts who are not their parents/guardians but rather people who could assist in picking the child up from school if ill or offering assistance to school staff in reaching the parent/guardian in case of emergency.
+If you do not receive any text messages from SFTJH/CAC please contact our office for support so we can fix that for you.